Skip to main content

 Presented by

-Two days before the start of training camp, the Ravens have agreed in principle to a one-year deal with two-time Pro Bowler Eddie Jackson, forming an elite safety trio in Baltimore.
+The Ravens have signed two-time Pro Bowler Eddie Jackson to a one-year deal, forming an elite safety trio in Baltimore.

 The 30-year-old veteran started every game during his seven seasons in Chicago and reunites with linebacker Roquan Smith, who he played with for five years.